 At IVHQ, each of our 300+ volunteer programs are run by local organizations, and behind each organization is a passionate group of individuals who speak the local language, know the surrounding areas and understand how volunteers can best help their communities.

-Instead of employing Westerners to lead our volunteer programs abroad, we partner with local NGOs and individuals to provide guidance, advice, supervision and support to our volunteers.
-By working with passionate local teams, IVHQ program fees go directly to the organizations hosting volunteers, which increases employment and boosts economies in local communities - a win-win for everyone involved.
+All of our programs are run by local community members, who are best suited to identify the most pressing needs and to facilitate sustainable, long-term solutions in their communities.
+Instead of placing IVHQ staff at program sites, we partner with local NGOs and individuals to provide guidance, advice, supervision and support to our volunteers.
+IVHQ program fees go directly to these passionate local teams to cover the cost of accommodation and hosting volunteers.
+This supports the long-term employment of local people and boosts economies in local communities - a win-win for everyone involved!

-Following Covid-19, many of the organizations we partner with have relied heavily on the help of IVHQ volunteers to maintain operations and keep initiatives afloat over the last year and half.
+Following Covid-19, many of the organizations we partner with have relied heavily on the help of IVHQ volunteers to maintain operations and keep initiatives afloat.
 From Peru to Zanzibar, volunteers are playing a crucial role in supporting wildlife conservation initiatives, providing medical assistance to those in need and supporting remote and in-person learning for children.

 Edward & the Ghana team